Local spreading of stabilizer R\'enyi entropy in a brickwork random Clifford circuit: Restricted Clifford circuit

 for $i=0,1,\dots L-1$.
 Each single qubit gate $\tilde{C}_{(i,j)}$ or $\tilde{C}_{(i,j)}'$ is uniformly chosen from $\{H, S\}$ acting at a site $i$ or $j$ at random.
 The circuit is exemplified in Fig.~\ref{fig:circuit_cnoths}.

 The numerical results for the spreading of SRE in the restricted Clifford circuit are shown in Fig.~\ref{fig:sre_restricted}.
 Although the SRE spreading follows the ballistic light cone at early times, it fails to reach the light cone boundaries at later times (see Fig.~\ref{fig:sre_restricted}(a)).
-The reason for the absence of linear light cone will be attributed to the restriction on the choices of gates, but we leave further investigation for future problems.
+The reason for the absence of a linear light cone will be attributed to the restriction on the choices of gates, but we leave further investigation for future problems.

 Next, we characterize the spreading behavior by looking at the spatial profile of the normalized single-qubit SRE at different time steps, as shown in Fig.~\ref{fig:sre_restricted}(b).
+We find that the normalized single-qubit SRE does not satisfy the discrete random equation (Eq.~\eqref{eq:dis_diff}), and it does not follow a diffusive spreading.
+The key reason is that the equality in Eq.~\eqref{eq:equal_output} does not hold for the restricted Clifford circuit we choose.
+This is because the symmetry present in the Haar random case (i.e., the group of two-qubit Clifford gates is invariant under multiplication by the two-qubit swap gate) is absent for the restricted Clifford ensemble.

-By analyzing the width $\sigma(t)$ of the spreading profiles of $a_i(t)$, we find evidence of a superdiffusive structure in the spreading dynamics, as the width scales as $\sigma(t)\sim t^{\beta}$ with $\beta=0.65$.
+Nevertheless, by analyzing the width $\sigma(t)$ of the spreading profiles of $a_i(t)$, we find evidence of a superdiffusive structure in the spreading dynamics, as the width scales as $\sigma(t)\sim t^{\beta}$ with $\beta=0.65$.
 This scaling behavior is illustrated in the inset of Fig.~\ref{fig:sre_restricted}(b), where we have calculated the width of the spreading profile of $a_i(t)$ by calculating the standard deviation from the numerical data for all sites at each time step.
 Although the spatial profile of the normalized SRE does not follow the diffusive spreading, unlike the behavior observed in the Haar-random Clifford case, these results indicate that the intricate non-ballistic behavior persists in the spreading of SRE.